Eugenio-Liso/py-scaffolding/README.md

 # Change pytest version to ^7.1 and run
 poetry update

+# Add mypy as dependency
+poetry add mypy

 # Remove README.rst and create a new file README.md with the template you find in README_TEMPLATE.md.
 Fill the Introduction paragraph

-# Then create the project on your favourite Git platform and push!
+# Enjoy!
 ```

 ### Configure PyCharm